 A BRIEF HISTORY OF CLUB NAHA KARATE-DO USA

-From 2013 on, Renshi Craig continued learning more and more about Shudokan and in December of 2020, Renshi Craig traveled to Iguala, Mexico to train at the Club "NAHA" Karate-Do headquarters dojo.
-There he received his sixth degree black belt in Shudokan Karate under Shihan Javier Diaz.
-On March 1, 2021 Shudokan Karate became the style taught at the Club Naha Karate-Do USA dojo.
-The Hensan-Ryu style is still practiced as extra material but it is not required for belt promotion.
+As time passed, Renshi Craig continued to deepen his understanding of Shudokan Karate, culminating in his visit to the Club "NAHA" Karate-Do headquarters dojo in Iguala, Mexico.
+There, he was awarded his sixth-degree black belt in Shudokan Karate under the guidance of Shihan Javier Diaz.
+On March 1, 2021, Shudokan Karate became the primary style taught at Club Naha Karate-Do USA dojo, with Hensan Ryu still practiced as supplementary material.

 The history of Club Naha Karate-Do is a remarkable tale of cultural exchange, dedication, and transformation.
 From the humble beginnings in Mexico to the streets of New Rochelle and the hallowed halls of Iguala, this martial arts school has evolved through the ages, leaving a lasting legacy that is firmly rooted in the spirit of its founders, instructors, and students.
 Club Naha Karate-Do is not just a dojo; it's a testament to the enduring power of martial arts to inspire and shape lives, no matter where they begin.